lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

     - Another way this is done is by weighting $w_{i,j}$ carefully, and disregarding the regularization parameter entirely

 Solving for this equation:
-- We can use [Stochastic Gradient Descent (SGD)](/docs/training_and_learning/LOSS_FUNCTIONS.md#stochastic-gradient-descent) or [Weighted Alternating Least Squares (WALS)](/docs/training_and_learning/LOSS_FUNCTIONS.md#weighted-alternating-least-squares)
+- you can use [Stochastic Gradient Descent (SGD)](/docs/training_and_learning/LOSS_FUNCTIONS.md#stochastic-gradient-descent) or [Weighted Alternating Least Squares (WALS)](/docs/training_and_learning/LOSS_FUNCTIONS.md#weighted-alternating-least-squares)
     - SGD is more generic, but is battle tested and true
     - WALS is more specific and helpful for this specific objective
-    - WALS is most likely the ideal function since both matrices we solve for are quadratic
+    - WALS is most likely the ideal function since both matrices you solve for are quadratic
         - Each stage can be solved as a linear system, which allows us to distribute the computation across nodes and ultimately converge on finalized matrices $U$ and $V$

 | Pros | Cons |